 Chris Drymalla is a partner in the firm’s Intellectual Property practice.

-Chris focuses his practice on providing clients with comprehensive IP strategies to develop, manage and protect IP assets, including patent, trademark, copyright and trade secret rights.
-He has extensive expertise in strategic assessment and development of IP portfolios in the U.S. and abroad, as well as in asserting and defending IP rights in the U.S. court system and in post-grant proceedings at the U.S. Patent and Trademark Office.
-Chris’ practice leverages his experience as an engineer and across the entire IP life cycle to help clients effectively and efficiently identify and accomplish their IP goals.
+Chris focuses his practice on helping clients develop, manage and protect intellectual property (IP) assets, including patent and trade secret rights.
+He has extensive experience in strategic assessment and development of IP portfolios in the United States and abroad, as well as in asserting and defending IP rights in the U.S. courts and in post-grant proceedings before the U.S. Patent and Trademark Office.
+He also advises on IP due diligence, transactional IP strategy, and the negotiation of complex intellectual property and technology agreements.

 Professional Highlights